voxpupuli/puppet-cpanm/README.md

 ## Reference

-The `cpanm` class currently supports no parameters.
+The `cpanm` class currently supports one parameter:

+* `mirror`
+  A CPAN mirror to use to retrieve App::cpanminus.
+This is passed to `cpanm` as `--from`, meaning that only this mirror will be used.

 The `cpanm` resource supports: